-C45.2 Each faculty and/or unclassified professional will provide an annual written summary of accomplishments and activities in accordance with the guidelines provided by the unit's statement of criteria, standards, and procedures.
+C45.2 Each unclassified employee faculty and/or unclassified professional faculty and/or unclassified professional will provide an annual written summary of accomplishments and activities in accordance with the guidelines provided by the unit's statement of criteria, standards, and procedures.

-C45.3 Each faculty and/or unclassified professional will review, and must have the opportunity to discuss, her or his written evaluation with the individual who prepared it.
-Before the unit head/chair submits it to the next administrative level, each faculty or unclassified professional person must sign a statement acknowledging the opportunity to review and to discuss the evaluation and his/her relative position in the planned assignment of merit salary increases within the unit.
+C45.3 Each unclassified employeefaculty and unclassified professional faculty and/or unclassified professional will review, and must have the opportunity to discuss, her or his written evaluation with the individual who prepared it.
+Before the unit head/chair submits it to the next administrative level, each faculty or faculty or unclassified professional professional person employee must sign a statement acknowledging the opportunity to review and to discuss the evaluation and his/her relative position in the planned assignment of merit salary increases within the unit.
 Because the amount of funds available for merit increases is generally not known at this time, specific percentage increases will not normally be discussed.
-Within seven working days after the review and discussion, faculty and/or unclassified professionals have the opportunity to submit written statements of unresolved differences regarding their evaluations by the unit head/chair to the unit head/chair and to the next administrative level.
+Within seven working days after the review and discussion, faculty and faculty and/or unclassified professionalsprofessionals employees-have the opportunity to submit written statements of unresolved differences regarding their evaluations by the unit head/chair to the unit head/chair and to the next administrative level.
+The statement of unresolved differences should be attached to and maintained with the evaluation.